Study Spaces Guidelines

 - Group members must be present to be admitted to the group study room.

-- Upon arriving at the library, group members should visit the service desk to present their current MC ID card and check in.
-At the Germantown and Rockville libraries, one group member will borrow the room key.
+- Upon arriving at the library, group members should visit the service desk to present their current MC ID card, check in, and one group member will receive the room key or pass.

-- At the end of the reservation time, group members must return to the service desk to check out and, at the Germantown and Rockville libraries, return the room key.
+- At the end of the reservation time, group members must return to the service desk to check out and return the room key or pass.

-- If the group checks out or returns the room key late, a fine of $2 per hour, maximum $8, will be charged.
+- If the group checks out or returns the room key or pass late, a fine of $2 per hour, maximum $8, will be charged.

 - Group study rooms are equipped with a conference table, chairs, and a whiteboard.
 In addition, the Germantown, Rockville, and TP/SS library group study rooms have large monitors for displaying device screens.